 We live in a world of significant change and upheaval.
 We have a growing population, seeking a better lifestyle, to be delivered from a planet with finite resources, many of which are now rapidly running out.

-At the same time, the expectations placed on business and the role it should play in society has shifted amongst stakeholders including customers, suppliers, employees, governments and society in general.
-The business models and practices of today are not equipped to deal with the new requirements, and many sectors recognise that they need to transform if they are to thrive in the future.
+At the same time, the expectations placed on businesses about the role they should play in society has shifted amongst stakeholders including customers, suppliers, employees, governments and society in general.
+Many business models and practices are not equipped to deal with the new requirements, and many sectors recognise that they need to transform if they are to thrive in the future.

-The contribution to the economy, in particular through economic output and employment in a given area.
-For example, we’ve estimated the value created through our core business operations (i.e. the provision of services to our clients), our payments to suppliers and the spend arising from suppliers and employees in the wider economy.
+Economic impact refers to an organisation’s contribution to the economy through Gross Value Added (GVA).
+It incorporates the consequences of the direct, indirect, and induced impacts of five indicators - profits, payroll, investments, intangibles, and exports.
+For example, in the PwC UK total impact analysis, we’ve estimated the value created through our core business operations (i.e. the provision of services to our clients), our payments to suppliers and the spend arising from suppliers and employees in the wider economy.

-The consequences of business activities on societal outcomes such as health, community cohesion and empowerment.
-In our case this currently refers to accountants we train but who leave us, adding value to the marketplace.
+Social impact incorporates the effects of an organisation’s business activities on society through outcomes such as livelihoods, health, education, empowerment and community cohesion.
+In our case we’re currently only able to measure the education component, which relates to the accountants we train but who leave us, adding value to the marketplace.

-The impact on society through emissions to air, land use change, water pollution and use, and waste generation.
+Environmental impact refers to the impact of an organisation on society as a result of greenhouse gas (GHG) emissions, air emissions, land use, water pollution and use, and waste generation.
 For most companies environmental impacts are negative.
 We’ve estimated the impact from our direct operations, our payments to suppliers and the spend arising from suppliers and employees in the wider economy.